drvinceknight/pfm/src/chapters/07-sequences/main.md

     1. The value of \\(d\\).
     2. The value of \\(a\\).
-    3. The total number of houses built in Oldtown over 40 years.
+    3. The total number of houses biult in Oldtown over the 40 year period.
     4. On a randomly chose day, the probability of an individual travelling to school by car, bicycle or on foot is \\(1/2\\), \\(1/6\\) and \\(1/3\\) respectively.
 The probability of being late when using these methods of travel is \\(1/5\\), \\(2/5\\) and \\(1/10\\) respectively.
 4. A sequence is given by: